European Commission calls on Romania to halt judicial overhaul

 Transparency International ranks Romania as one of the EU’s most corrupt states and Brussels has been keeping its justice system under special monitoring since its 2007 entry.

-The EU, which is already considering sanctions against Poland and Hungary for weakening the rule of law, is concerned Romania is following suit.
+Brussels, which is already considering sanctions against Poland and Hungary for weakening the rule of law, is concerned Romania is following suit.

 While Timmermans stressed that unlike in Hungary or Poland, the Commission was not seeking to penalize Bucharest, Romania’s turn as EU president for six months from January puts the country in the spotlight.